Eri Nobuchika

 Eri Nobuchika (信近 エリ, Nobuchika Eri) is a Japanese singer-songwriter, under the Fearless Records label on Sony Music Associated Records.
 She currently resides in Tokyo.

 Biography

 Early years

-Nobuchika'ss professional career began at an open Sony Music audition.
+Nobuchika's professional career began at an open Sony Music audition.
 She sent in her demo tape but forgot to include her address.
 The president of the audition wanted to contact her, and after asking for her through a few calls to Fukuoka post offices, he finally got hold of Nobuchika.

 Through the audition, she attracted the interest of Shinichi Osawa.
 She received numerous label offers, but ultimately signed with Sony Music, and teamed up with Osawa.
-As an artist on his label, Fearless Records, Osawa would go on to primarily produce Nobuchika's music as he did with fellow label artist bird.
+With Nobuchika on his label, Fearless Records, Osawa would go on primarily to produce her music as he did with fellow label artist bird.